 If you make these Vegan Chocolate Glazed Donuts for Valentine’s Day, make sure you tag me on Instagram so I can see your beautiful creations!

-1 cup + 2 tablespoons (~265mL) almond milk or other nondairy milk (use soy milk for a nut-free option)
+- 1 cup + 2 tablespoons (~265mL) almond milk or other nondairy milk (use soy milk for a nut-free option)

 Dark Chocolate Glaze